-The second most popular day to get engaged, Valentine’s Day is a holiday that’s all about love.
-And we must admit, receiving a ring sure beats a box of chocolates or bouquet of red roses, doesn’t it?
+In the past, Christmas Day has been the clear winner for the most popular day to get engaged.
+But this year, Valentine’s Day took the top spot as the most popular day to get engaged—possibly because in 2020, it took place before COVID swept the U.S. And, of course, Valentine’s Day is a holiday that’s all about love.
+We must admit, receiving a ring sure beats a box of chocolates or bouquet of red roses, doesn’t it?

 Some families exchange gifts on Christmas Eve instead of Christmas Day, so it seems logical that many proposals occur on this day as well.
 Also, Christmas Eve dinner is often a special occasion, so a proposal before, during, or after this meal adds to the joyful, holiday feeling.

-Fourth of July (Independence Day)
+#5 - Fourth of July (Independence Day)

 Last year, July 4th took 10th place when it came to the most popular dates to get engaged.
 In 2020, it moved up quite significantly to number 5.
 Why?
 Most people have off from work on Independence Day and summertime in 2020 meant more opportunity for outdoor (and COVID-safer) activities and proposals.
 Plus, there’s nothing quite like a little summer lovin’, right?